lucasxsong/lshell/README.md

 ### Usage
 Call the function by typing `test` followed by any flags you wish to call and the file/path you wish to test.

 `-e` checks if the file/directory exists
-`-f` checks if the file/directory exists and is a regular file `-d` checks if the file/directory exists and is a directory
+`-f` checks if the file/directory exists and is a regular file `-d` checks if the file/directory exists and is a directory If a user does not specify a flag, the `-e` flag will be used by default.

 The function returns `(True)` if the file/path exists and `(False)` if the file/path does not exist.